nsaif86/ML-Based-Online-Traffic-Classification-for-SDNs/README.md

 #### SDN Applications Usage

+In this project, we created two Ryu applications, and the source codes are stored in the  [SDN-Classifier directory](https://github.com/nsaif86/SDN-Classifier).
+The first component, monitoring, is responsible for collecting and extracting the features.
+The second, which is also our main application, performs our primary objective: feeding the features of each flow into the training saved model.
+The method is clearly described in our paper.

-In this project, we created two Ryu applications, the source codes are stored in [pox-apps directory](https://github.com/duchuyle108/SDN-TMprediction/tree/main/pox-apps).
-The first component, basic_forwarding, installs flow rules to switches basing on the incoming packets.In our situation, we ignore the network management on network services, so a flow for IP packets simply consists of only three matching fields: protocol (IP), Source IP Address and Destination IP Address.
-The simplicity would reduce load on controller and help switches forward packets faster.
-The second also our main application, traffic_observation, perform our main objective, to periodically measure Traffic Matrix of the network.
-The method is described clearly in our paper.
+In our situation, we have omitted network management on network services, so a flow for IP packets simply consists of only two matching fields: Source and Destination MAC Address.
+This simplicity reduces the load on the controller and helps switches forward packets faster.

-To run the applications, copy two python programs into ext folder of POX directory and run following command:
+To run the applications, copy the two Python programs into the ryu.app folder of the Ryu directory and execute the following command:

+'''
+sudo ryu-manager  monitor.py classifier_nn.py NN
+'''